-The excessive need for attention isn’t an illness but has to be worked on.
-At first, as the famous psychologist Maslow explains, it’s natural.
-But when this becomes too excessive or too troublesome it is hiding something.
+The excessive need for attention isn’t an illness, but it is something that has to be worked on.
+At first, as the famous psychologist Maslow explains, it’s natural, but when this becomes too excessive or too troublesome it is hiding something.
 And it’s understanding the why and how that you can move forward and become stronger.

-You probably don’t remember, but your need for attention goes back to early childhood.
 As a little child, you used to go and see your parents to seek their company, for hugs and for compliments, and that’s understandable!
-The attention paid will reinforce our need to exist and is used to assert our personality.
-What’s more, during this stage of learning and building, all positive behaviour that is rewarded will nurture our esteem.
-When we feel pride towards ourselves, and recognise the beauty of this, we are motivated to do our best.
+The observation paid reinforced our need to show off and is used to assert our personality.
+What’s more, during this stage of learning and building, all positive behavior that is rewarded will nurture our esteem.
+When we feel proud of ourselves, and recognize the beauty of this, we are motivated to do our best.

-Demanding attention has become a test to ensure we are not rejected and this allows us to recharge our emotional batteries.
-Receiving evidence that people care, whether it’s a nice comment about our new haircut or a message sent to check up on us, always feels good, especially if we feel invisible.
+Demanding attention has therefore since become a test to ensure we are not rejected, and this allows us to recharge our emotional batteries.
+Receiving evidence that people care, whether it’s a nice comment about our new haircut or a message sent to check up on us, always feels good, especially if we feel invisible in other areas.

 It’s at this point when the situation takes a turn for the worst.
 Because in order to get someone to look at you, say something nice to you or express any interest in you, some people go too far and behave in an unhealthy manner.
 Some examples include only playing on physical appearance to feel important, seeing silence as a sign of disinterest, becoming rude, playing the victim, and pretending to be sad or incapable so that others worry about us.

 This mechanism is launched because we know that these behaviors work and will force others to show an interest in us.
 We will therefore reproduce this automatic reflex to get what we want, but why exactly?

 What does this need for all eyes on us reveal?